haliphax/aethersprite/README.md

   Allow members to manage their own membership in chosen roles
 - `roles.catalog`
   Like `roles`, but uses a permanent post rather than on-demand access
+- `wipe`
+  Wipes all messages in the current channel (after confirmation)

 [Back to top](#aethersprite)